dr-michael-haley/imcanalysis/CSF3/README.md

 - skip_already_denoised (bool, default: True): Skip re-denoising if output files already exist.

 ## Create Masks Configuration (createmasks)
+> [!IMPORTANT]
+> Many of these parameters are covered in the CellPose3 documentation (https://cellpose.readthedocs.io/en/latest/settings.html)

 **Purpose**:
-Controls cell segmentation with Cellpose, including preprocessing, thresholds, parameter scanning, and QC overlay generation.
+Controls nucelar segmentation with Cellpose, including preprocessing, thresholds, parameter scanning, and QC overlay generation. n

 **Parameters**:
 - specific_rois (Optional[List[str]]): List of ROIs to segment.
 If None, all available ROIs are processed.
 - dna_image_name (str, default: 'DNA1'): Name of the DNA channel image to segment.
 - cellpose_cell_diameter (float, default: 10.0): Approximate cell diameter in pixels for Cellpose. **This is important to try and tweak for accurate segmentation**
 - upscale_ratio (float, default: 1.7): Upscaling ratio if run_upscale is True.
-- expand_masks (int, default: 1): Distance to expand segmentation masks. **This is important to try and tweak for accurate segmentation, and will depend on cell density**
+- expand_masks (int, default: 1): Distance to expand nuclear segmentation masks created by CellPose.
+Default of 1 pixel (um) is advised as a conservative approach that usually allows good phenotyping without excessive spill over from neighbouring cells (see https://www.nature.com/articles/s41467-021-26214-x). **This is important to try and tweak for accurate segmentation, and will depend on cell density**
 - perform_qc (bool, default: True): Produce QC overlay images for segmentation results.
 - qc_boundary_dilation (int, default: 0): Thickness of mask outlines in QC images.
 Increase to make outlines appear thicker.
 - min_cell_area (Optional[int], default: 15), max_cell_area (Optional[int], default: 200): Minimum and maximum acceptable cell size (in pixels).
 Objects outside this range are excluded.